beave/sagan/doc/source/configuration.rst

 Example ``geoip`` subsection::

      # Maxmind GeoIP2 support allows Sagan to categorize events by their country
      # code.
-For example; a rule can be created to track "authentication
+For example, a rule can be created to track "authentication
-     # successes" & associate the country the successful login came from.
+     # successes" & associate the country where the successful login came from.
 If the
      # successful login is from outside your country code,  via the $HOME_COUNTRY
      # variable, an alert can be generated.
 Sagan will need to be compiled with
      # --enable-geoip2 flag.